The NYJL will revitalize St. Nicholas Park during April and May 2020!

-The New York Junior League’s Playground Improvement Project (PIP) is excited to announce that this spring, they will revitalize St. Nicholas Park in Harlem, in partnership with the New York City Department of Parks and Recreation!
+The New York Junior League’s Playground Improvement Project (PIP) is excited to announce that we will revitalize St. Nicholas Park in Harlem, in partnership with the New York City Department of Parks and Recreation!

 Every year since 1992, New York Junior League (NYJL) volunteers, as part of the Playground Improvement Project, have designed, planned, funded, and completed a playground or park renovation.
 Initially focused on local school playgrounds, the NYJL eventually forged a partnership with the NYC Parks Department to revitalize public parks.
 Many Manhattan parks lack funding or staff to make general improvements to gardens, benches, and playground equipment.
 The NYJL helps meet these needs by contributing supplies and dedicated volunteer time.